-Sarcoptic mange is highly contagious to people and to other pets.
+Yes, sarcoptic mange is highly contagious to other dogs, pets and people.

-As described above, sarcoptic mange is very contagious.
+As described above, sarcoptic mange is very contagious to other dogs.
 This means your dog can easily get mange from other dogs if they’re in close proximity.
 So you’ll often find it in dog shelters and kennels where lots of dogs are kept close together.

 Just like is the case with fleas, the sarcoptic mange mites can live in an infected dog’s sleeping area and bedding.
 This is something to keep in mind if you’re planning on putting your dog into a kennels for a period of time.
 You may want to take your own dog’s blankets and bedding to reduce the chances of your dog being infected.